 Your personal auto insurance policy may not provide coverage while you are giving Lyft rides or logged into the app in driver mode, depending on the terms of the policy.

 Using a vehicle with a lien against it to give rides on the Lyft platform may violate your contract with the lienholder.

-*If the driver's license and/or insurance you originally submitted when you became a driver were issued in Minnsota or Wisonsin, you do not need to send them in again.
+*If you originally submitted vehicle insurance when you became a driver, you do not need to send it again.

 Moving from Minneapolis/St.Paul to a different state?
 Find your new market here to see what steps you’ll need to take.